LocalCoinIS/dev.bitshares.works/docs/llc_guide/tutorials/activenode_tutorial.rst

 Active Node FAQ
 ------------------------
-**1. What are min minimum system and hardware requirements?** - *Windows 10, Linux or macOS, 8GB ram, CPU-core i5, 100GB HDD or SSD,*
+**1. What are min minimum system and hardware requirements?** - *Windows 10, Linux or macOS/8GB RAM/CPU-Core i5/100GbSSD/LAN1Gb/100Mbs outbound internet speed*

 **2. Is it also possible to run multiple active nodes under the same ip?** - *No, One activenode = One IP = One Computer = One account*